 SteelSeries Arctis Pro

-This headset is one of the most outstanding PC gaming headsets.
+This is one of the best gaming headsets.
 It’s not cheap, but it’s worth it when you consider how comfortable and great sounding it is.

 - Included DAC